RTH00/hans/README.md

 ## Building H.A.N.S.

-The test suite is relying on Linux-style paths and commands/binaries, this project should compile on Linux & Mac but won't on other systems.
+The test suite is relying on Linux specific paths and commands/binaries, this project should compile on a standard Linux but won't on other systems.

 Simply git clone the project and execute `mvn clean package` in the root directory of the project.